strawstack/TheFourTempers/lumonal/README.md

 # Bugs

+- [ ]
+- [ ] Last command inserts blank commands the more commands that are entered
-- [ ] `clear` command enlarges font when canvas is drawn back to view.
+- [x] `clear` command enlarges font when canvas is drawn back to view.
     - I could swap out this system of scrolling for simply retyping characters.
     - Alternatively, do some investigation to determine what coord systems are used by ctx.drawImage()